 We’ve all heard the age-old advice that doing kegels are good for us.
 And for the majority of people, they are.
-Kegels, when done along side other workout moves, can help tone and strengthen the pelvic floor, making leaks less likely.
+Kegels, when done along side other workout moves, can help tone and strengthen the pelvic floor, making things like bladder leaks and incontinence less likely.
 And if that doesn’t mean much to you, consider this: experts say that a stronger pelvic floor can help make orgasms more intense, heightening sexual sensation.

 Elvie is a popular device that allows you to literally do your pelvic floor workout anywhere.
 It’s the smallest kegel tracker available and uses a combination app to track your progress.
 Elvie is made up of medical-grade silicone and has multiple sensors that measure force and help you see your efforts on screen, so women can visualize their kegel exercises in real-time.
 Elvie even corrects your lift technique, as 30% of women push down which can lead to damage.
 There are three levels – beginner, intermediate, and advanced.
 When you first set your Elvie up, you’ll run through a series of tests to gauge your strength, and then will begin advancing through the different levels as you progress, making the tool fun and challenging.
 Each work out only takes 5 minutes, and as you move up in levels you unlock more games and challenges.
 Elvie is priced at $199 and can be ordered online through the product’s website.